ericdequ/contechnews/data/blog/advanced_materials_and_techniques/implementing_self-healing_concrete_technologies_in_infrastructure_projects.md

 # Implementing Self-Healing Concrete Technologies in Infrastructure Projects

 In today's innovative world, construction technology is evolving rapidly.
 One such advancement is the so-called **Self-Healing Concrete**.
 It has the potential to transform and prolong the lifespan of infrastructure projects.
-In this guide, we'll explore the innovative use of this pioneering material and explain how to harness its power in your next construction project.
+In this guide, well explore the innovative use of this pioneering material and explain how to harness its power in your next construction project.

 ## Table of Contents
 1. [Understanding Self-Healing Concrete](#Understanding)